Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a few different ways that this level of interest in shorting Banc of California shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Banc of California.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Banc of California.

 Find out more about how you can short Banc of California stock.